gcruzgar/UKsurvey/README.md

 ### Census

 The Office for National Statistics produces a national population census every 10 years.
 ONS gives free access to the latest one - currently 2011.
+The census is the most accurate representation of population data available, thus is often used for population microsynthesis.
+However, it only occurs once every 10 years and lacks behavioural and consumer data.
+This is why it is important to complement census with other datasets.

 Data can be obtained directly from [Nomisweb](https://www.nomisweb.co.uk).
 See [UKCensusAPI](https://github.com/virgesmith/UKCensusAPI) for a `python` and `R` wrapper.